Fuel Calculations Getting Complex?

 The fuel calculator gives you everything you need to calculate your fastest route to the finish line.

-120 lap race.
-Start with tank brimmed to 90 litre capacity.
+You have a 120 lap race and decide to start with your tank brimmed to 90 litre capacity.

 Filling to 90 litres each time needs 2 stops.

 A huge 28 laps (37.3kg) of fuel remains at finish …